Liaan25/jenkins-ansible/docs/SUDOERS_GUIDE.md

 monitoring_ci ALL=(ALL:ALL) NOPASSWD: /usr/bin/systemctl --user daemon-reload
 monitoring_ci ALL=(ALL:ALL) NOPASSWD: /usr/bin/systemctl --user enable grafana
 monitoring_ci ALL=(ALL:ALL) NOPASSWD: /usr/bin/systemctl --user enable harvest
+monitoring_ci ALL=(ALL:ALL) NOPASSWD: NOEXEC: /usr/bin/systemctl --user status grafana
 ...
 ```